Milenta/API-petStore-playwright/README.md

 ## Description

-This project is created in order to solve GreenTube QA assigment
+This project is created in order to solve GreenTube QA assigment.
+Environment is not stable so test are flacky - sometimes thay pass and sometimes thay fail.
+Example: Create pet order with id = 1 and afterwords get data for pet order id = 1.
+Result: 404

 ## Priject set up